Refinance Homes Versus Mortgage Modification: When and How They Work

 Comparing modifying and refinancing, all things being equal, Shulman concluded that a refinance loan is always better than a modification, assuming a homeowner’s finances permit it.

 Modifications on the other hand, are usually a last gambit for homeowners who are having difficulty making their payments.
 Lenders, who rely on monthly payments for profit, would certainly rather receive something instead of nothing from homeowners each month.

-When homeowners are under financial duress, the are simultaneously at the proper time for a modification and at only time they should pursue a modification.
+When homeowners are enduring financial hardship, the are simultaneously at the proper time for a modification and at the only time they should pursue a modification.
 However, that doesn’t mean they will qualify for it.